LinkedIn

 Lessons Learned

 Design processes are important.
 When a company doesn't have one, it is a perfect opportunity to create one that works best for the team and business goals.
-Additionally, Figma’s advanced features and components can make these processes even more efficient.
+Implementing a design process and demonstrating its value eventually led to me being hired full-time during this project.
+Additionally, Figma's advanced features and components can make these processes even more efficient.